kartikaya924/Datathon/README.md

 1. Data

-The dataset used is Datathon Dataset.xlsx, which includes historical sales data along with various attributes related to stores and products.
-The key columns utilized are:
+The dataset included historical sales data along with various attributes related to stores and products.
+The key columns utilized were:

 	•	SalesDate: Date of the sale
 	•	StoreNumber: Identifier for each store